 Available from: Selected Lidl stores

-¹ Survey carried out in June 2022 with 709 MadeForMums parents of children who wear school uniform
+¹ Survey carried out in June 2023 with 972 MadeForMums parents/caregivers whose children currently wear school uniform

 Pics: Home testers recruited via the MadeForMums Top Testers Club